react-cosmos/react-cosmos/docs/README.md

 The `hello` fixture will show up in your React Cosmos UI and will render when you select it.

-**Congratulations!**
+**Congratulations 😎**

 You've taken the first step towards designing reusable components.
-You're ready to prototype, test and interate on components in isolation 😎.
+You're ready to prototype, test and interate on components in isolation.

 ### Next steps...